 An elegant tern was recorded in Mulranny back in October 2001.
 This Pacific species has wandered (elegantly, of course) to western Europe on a number of occasions only, and this is its only confirmed sighting in Ireland.

-3. Clare Island
+3. Clare Island & Inishturk

 Clare Island boasts Ireland’s fourth and newest gannetry.
 A pair of gannets started breeding on a low stack in 1975, and breeding has continued ever since despite the unusually isolated and exposed position of the site.
 Gannets can often be seen feeding between the island and Roonagh pier on the mainland.

-The cliffs provide breeding sites for kittiwake, fulmar, guillemot, great black-backed gull and black guillemot, as well as a small but typically charming Atlantic Puffin colony.
+Both of the island's steep cliffs provide breeding sites for kittiwake, fulmar, guillemot, great black-backed gull and black guillemot, as well as a small but typically charming Atlantic Puffin colony.
 Peregrines and ravens breed on the cliffs too, as do chough – in fact, the island is a site of international importance for chough.
 Barnacle geese use the cliffs as important winter feeding grounds.

 Clare Island also supports tree sparrows, rock doves, lapwings, curlews (non-breeding), swifts, skylarks, stone chats, meadow pipit, wheatear, grey wagtail, reed bunting, sedge warbler, linnets and grasshopper warbler.
 Sure, if they stayed on the ground long enough, you’d be only tripping over the birds there are so many!

 4. Achill Island